Best Practices for Assessing Supply Chain Risks

 Challenges to Effective Risk Management

-- Limited access to realtime data throughout the supply chain.
+- Limited access to real-time data across the supply chain

-- Organisational silos that prevent communication between departments.
+- Organizational silos that prevent communication between departments

-- Insufficient resources for small and mid sized companies.
+- Insufficient resources at small and mid-sized companies

-- International regulations that create a complicated environment for businesses operating globally.
+- International regulations that complicate operations for globally active businesses

-- Difficulty measuring or assessing risks that are not tangible.
+- Difficulty measuring or assessing risks that are not easily quantified

 Future Trends in Supply Chain Risk Management